Aston - Church Building

 The paschal candle is lit on Easter Eve as a sign of the resurrection of Jesus, and the new life and hope that brings.
 The Paschal candle stand was a gift from the xxx family from the United States.

 On the wall is a plaque commemorating William Mason, Rector of Aston from 1754 to 1797.
 Besides being Rector of Aston and Precentor of York Minster, Mason was a noted poet, playwright, musician and garden designer, who preached against slavery – a leading cultural figure of his day whose faith fed his creativity and his political convictions.
+He was also one of the most influential promotors of church barrel organs which he set with some of his own music for responses, commandments and psalm settings as well as Sunday hymns.

 Our building reminds us of the richness of Christian tradition in Aston – a living tradition which continues to evolve.